Sir Robert Peel, 3rd Baronet: Secretary for Ireland

+Parliamentarian without post

-He continued to sit for Tamworth as a Liberal, but was often a severe critic of Mr. Gladstone's policy.
+Peel continued to sit for Tamworth as a Liberal, but was often a severe critic of Mr. Gladstone's policy.
 In 1871 he gave a remarkable proof of his eloquence by describing to the House the rout, which he had himself witnessed, of the French army of General Bourbaki, and its flight over the Swiss frontier in the depth of winter during the Franco-Prussian War.
+In 1874 he for a second time christened himself a liberal-conservative; and when the eastern question, during Lord Beaconsfield's administration, came to the front, he wholly separated himself from the followers of Gladstone.

+Other constituencies

-In 1874 he for a second time christened himself a Liberal-Conservative; and when the eastern question, during Lord Beaconsfield's administration, came to the front, he wholly separated himself from the followers of Mr. Gladstone.
-He did not stand for Tamworth at the general election in 1880, but unsuccessfully contested Gravesend in the conservative interest; and his voice was often heard on Conservative platforms, denouncing the action of the Liberal administration in Egypt and Ireland.
+Peel did not stand for Tamworth at the general election in 1880 but unsuccessfully contested Gravesend in the conservative interest; and his voice was often heard on Conservative platforms, denouncing the action of the Liberal administration in Egypt and Ireland.
 In The Times of 8 May 1880 he published a letter, in which he recounted the offers from various governments of honours and offices which he had refused.

 On 21 March 1884 he was returned as a Conservative member for Huntingdon.
 When that borough was disfranchised, he was, in November 1885, returned for Blackburn.
 On the critical division on the second reading of the Home Rule Bill, on 7 June 1886, he abstained from voting.

-At the general election in the following July Peel contested the Inverness Burghs for the Liberal party against a Liberal Unionist who had broken with his party on the issue of Home Rule.
+At the general election in the following July, Peel contested the Inverness Burghs for the Liberal party against a Liberal Unionist who had broken with his party on the issue of Home Rule.
 Peel was not successful.
 Subsequently, with characteristic impetuosity, he threw himself into the home rule agitation as a supporter of the Irish demands, and at a by-election in 1889 was the Liberal candidate for Brighton, duly advocating (Irish) home rule.
 Neither of the incumbents returned had been Liberals since the election of 1880 but the by-election was expected to be a closer affair, and polling 39.3% of the vote, he decided not to stand again to be an MP.

-Horse racing
+Other activities

-From about 1856 he was extensively engaged in racing under the name of Mr. F. Robinson; and later on had an establishment at Bonehill, near Tamworth, where he bred horses.
+On 24 April 1854 Peel was shipwrecked off the coast of Genoa in the SS Ercolano, and only saved his life by swimming ashore on some portion of the wreck.
+From 29 March 1854 to 1859 he served as a captain in the Staffordshire Yeomanry.
+From about 1856 Peel was extensively engaged in horse racing under the name of Mr. F. Robinson; and later had an establishment at Bonehill, near Tamworth, where he bred horses.